idossha/TI_SlowWave_SourceRecon/ICA/README.md

 - Takes a path to a directory as an input an performs ICA in parallel based on the number of cores the machine has.
 - Up to 64 parallelization maximum, and always has to be no more than half the core number of the machine.
 - requires `Parallel Computing Toolbox`
-- path to `eeglab` needs to be modified
 - removed thread count.
 Running one thread as a default

 ---